mvallet91/JELAI/README.md

 The JELAI system includes a comprehensive web-based admin dashboard that provides educators with powerful tools to manage and monitor the learning environment.

 ### Features
+- **AI Configuration**: Customize system prompts for both the Tutor Agent (Juno) and Expert Agent to control their behavior and personality
 - **Workspace Templates Management**: Upload and manage individual files that are copied to each student's workspace during environment setup (e.g., starter notebooks, assignment files)
 - **Shared Resources Management**: Upload and organize common files accessible to all students at runtime (e.g., datasets, reference materials)
 - **Learning Objectives Configuration**: Define and edit learning objectives for specific tasks and assignments